tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

     Non-custodial

-        A smart contract based service model where the owner of the assets never lose the control of the assets.
-This is opposite to most traditional finance services where you cannot see what happens to your money after the deposit or whether you are able to withdraw.
-The integrity of the service provider in the traditional finance thus needs to be guaranteted through regulation or government bailouts.
+        A smart contract-based service model where the owner of the assets never loses control of the assets.
+This is opposite to most traditional finance services where you cannot see what happens to your money after the deposit or whether you can withdraw.
+The integrity of the service provider in traditional finance thus needs to be guaranteed through regulation or government bailouts.
 The non-custodial model is specific to smart contracts and cannot be achieved without a blockchain. `Read more <https://stackoverflow.com/questions/65009246/what-does-non-custodial-mean>`__.

     Private strategy

-        A trading strategy where the source code of the strategy is not disclosed to public.
+        A trading strategy where the source code of the strategy is not disclosed to the public.
 Private strategies can still be :term:`non-custodial` and enjoy the benefits of Trading Strategy protocol trade execution and fee distribution. :ref`Read more <Private strategies>`.

     Risk-free rate

-        The expected return for the money that is considered (almost) risk-free.
-On the traditional markets, this is the tresury note or government bond yield (although you still have some risks like the sovereignity risk).
+        The expected return for the money is considered (almost) risk-free.
+On the traditional markets, this is the treasury note or government bond yield (although you still have some risks like the sovereignty risk).
 In DeFi this is considered an US dollar lending pool rate, like one you would get from Aave :term:`USDC` pool.

     Drawdown